-What she has not yet done, and must do before the election on 8 June, is explain a bad deal would include giving the EU a continuing role in UK fisheries or remaining in the EU’s disastrous Common Fisheries Policy (CFP).
-If she does not do that she will stoke lingering doubts that she will trade concessions that will sell out our fishermen.
+What she has not yet done, and is required to do before the election on the 8th of June, is accept and explain why a bad deal must include giving the EU a continuing role in UK fisheries or remaining in the EU’s disastrous Common Fisheries Policy (CFP).

 The SNP is in disarray on the issue, having not one, not two, but three public positions on CFP membership.
-Its Westminster leader and Moray MP, Angus Robertson, has said SNP policy is to rejoin both the EU and the CFP; yesterday the SNP MP Drew Hendry said the policy is to rejoin the EU with a reformed CFP and last week SNP MPs Eilidh Whiteford and Mike Weir (their chief whip, no less) signed a pledge put forward by the Scottish Fishermen’s Federation repudiating the CFP.
+Its Westminster leader and Moray MP, Angus Robertson, has said SNP policy is to rejoin both the EU and the CFP; yesterday the SNP MP Drew Hendy said the policy is to rejoin the EU with a reformed CFP and last week SNP MPs Eilidh Whiteford and Mike Weir (their Chief Whip, no less) signed a pledge put forward by the Scottish Fisherman’s Federation repudiating the CFP.

 Donald Ross’s action is not, however, enough for the Tories to make their point.
 Every parliamentary candidate should be queuing up to sign the pledge.
-All 59 candidates should be challenging the SNP to say why they would put membership of the EU and its CFP before the interests of Scotland.
+All fifty-nine candidates should be challenging the SNP to say why they would put membership of the EU and its CFP before the interests of Scotland?

 The Conservatives must then go further by making it clear in their manifesto that the CFP will not be used as a bargaining chip in the Brexit negotiations.
 If Theresa May can recognise that for Brexit to mean Brexit the UK must have full control of its laws, taxes and borders then she should also recognise that for many people that voted to leave the issue of regaining full control of our fishing grounds was of fundamental concern.
 Indeed, I found it was the one issue in comparison to others that many remain voters had sympathy with.

-The reason is simple enough, the abandoning by Prime Minister Edward Heath of fishermen around the British Isles, from Whitby to Lossiemouth, from St Ives to St Abbs, from Grimsby to Girvan, as a price for Common Market membership is a wrong that has been crying out to be put right for over 40 years.
+The reason is simple enough, the abandoning by prime Minister Edward Heath of fishermen around the whole of the British Isles, from Whitby to Lossiemouth, from St Ives to St Abbs, from Grimsby to Girvan, as a price for Common Market membership is a wrong that has been crying out to be put right for over forty years.

 If May and Davidson are serious about wanting to obtain a sustainable Scottish Conservative recovery the Prime Minister should then go further and make it explicit that once the Brexit negotiations have been concluded – good deal or no deal – then the terms of the Scotland Acts will be respected and the management of Scottish fishing waters will be devolved to the Scottish Parliament.